mahin273/SkillGraph/README.md

 # SkillGraph

 SkillGraph is an academic-to-industry career GPS platform.
-The repository is structured as a microservice monorepo based on `SkillGraph_Design_Doc.md`.
+The repository is structured as a microservice monorepo.

 ## Services